-Given the cutting-edge specs Rinnai has managed to achieve, it’s no wonder they offer several capacities of the RU Sensei Super model.
+Given the cutting-edge specs Rinnai has managed to achieve, it’s no wonder they offer several RU Sensei Super model capacities.
 They range from 7 GPM maximum hot water flow (130,000 BTU) up to the most powerful 11 GPM maximum water flow with the heating capability of 199,000 BTU.

 With such a range, you can install the Rinnai RU Super Sensei in every household.
 Just pick 7 GPM for a small one, 9 GPM for a standard-sized household, and 11 GPM for a larger household.

 The 11 GPM Rinnai RU199iN Sensei Super, for example, is the most powerful residential gas tankless water heater.
 It can deliver up to 199,000 BTU heating capability; this is the absolute maximum for a residential hot water heater (200,000 BTU is the limit).

 The good thing about Japanese engineering is how very reliable pretty much all Rinnai gas tankless heaters are.
 In fact, they go the extra mile with the warranty as well.
 Most of the top heaters have a 10-year warranty for the heat exchanger; with the purchase of Rinnai Sensei Super, you get a 10-year warranty on the heat exchanger.
 That’s literally the best warranty in the industry.

 There are several Rinnai Sensei Super tank models, and Rinnai uses serial numbers for each of them.